CONFUZ3/geolint/README.md

 # GeoLint

-**GeoLint is the spatial equivalent of a code linter and auto-formatter—for maps.**
+**GeoLint is the spatial equivalent of a code linter and auto-formatter for maps.**

 A robust, open-source Python toolkit to systematically detect, validate, repair, and standardize geospatial vector datasets with an intuitive web interface.